 Throughout the college admissions process, you’ll encounter several important checkpoints.
-While selecting schools, applying for admission and receiving college acceptances are all critical, your decision often comes down to the question, “How will I pay…Read More of the article "5 Facts Students Should Know about Financial Aid"
+Selecting schools, applying for admission and receiving college acceptances are all critical.
+But, your decision often comes down to the question, “How will I pay…Read More of the article "5 Facts Students Should Know about Financial Aid"

 While preparing for college, one of the most important considerations is how to pay for it.
 All students should complete the Free Application for Federal Student Aid (FAFSA) because it is used to determine students’ potential eligibility…Read More of the article "I Submitted My FAFSA – Is the Expected Family Contribution What I Have to Pay for College?"